BiLO: Bilevel Local Operator Learning for PDE Inverse Problems

 \section{Computational Cost}

 Compared with PINN, BiLO involve computing a higher order derivative term in the residual-gradient loss.
 This increases the memory cost and computation time per step.
-However, as shown in Fig.~\ref{f:fkloss}, BiLO might require fewer iterations to achieve certain accuracy of the parameters.

-In Table.~\ref{t:comparison}, we show the seconds-per-step and the maximum memory allocation of 1 run of BiLO and PINN for the various problems.
+In Table.~\ref{t:cost}, we show the seconds-per-step and the maximum memory allocation of 1 run of BiLO and PINN for the various problems.
 The seconds per step is computed by total training time divided by the number of steps.
 The maximum memory allocation is the peak memory usage during the training.
 For for all the experiments, we use Quadro RTX 8000 GPU.
 We note that the measured seconds-per-step is not subject to rigorous control as the GPU is shared with other users and many runs are performed simultaneously.
-Detailed study of the computational efficiency of BiLO will be left for future work.

-It is not straightforward to comparing the computational cost with Neural operators.
-Neural operators can be very fast in the inference stage (solving inverse problem).
-However, they have significant overhead, which involve preparing the training data, that is, solve the PDE numerically for a large collection of parameters, and pre-train the neural network.
-The overall cost might be favorable in the many-query settings.
-However, if we aim to solve the inverse problem once, the total computational cost might not be favorable.